wiloon/blog/content/post/archive-2/2017-12-16-netcat-vs-telnet.md

 <blockquote class="wp-embedded-content" data-secret="mR1NgJH6y2">

-    <a href="https://scottlinux.com/2013/12/19/stop-using-telnet-and-start-using-netcat/">Stop using telnet and start using netcat</a>
+    Stop using telnet and start using netcat

 </blockquote>